John 14:1-6 (KJV)

 Jesus is the Only Way

 Jesus ended his answer to Thomas by making it clear that he was the only way.
 There is no other way to heaven, except Jesus Christ.
-There is no other truth and no other life which can save a person, except the life of Jesus and truth he brought.
+There is no other truth that can save a person, except the truth about Jesus.
+There is no other life which can save a person, except the life of Jesus.

 Honest servants of God will always point you to Jesus Christ and not attempt to insert anything or anyone between you and Christ.
 Like John the Baptist, true ministers of the gospel will point seekers towards Jesus Christ, rather than to themselves.
 (John 1:22) Jesus Christ is the only mediator between God and man.
 (1 Tim 2:25)

 As Christians following Christ, we believe the words of Jesus and realize that he is the only way.
 Other men and other gods may offer us another way to heaven, but the words of Jesus are final: there is no other way.

 The Apostle Paul summed it up nicely saying:

 For the preaching of the cross is foolishness to them which are perishing; but unto us which are saved it is the power of God.1 Corinthians 1:18